stefanprodan/k8s-prom-hpa/README.md

 If in the first version of HPA you would need Heapster to provide CPU and memory metrics, in HPA v2 and Kubernetes 1.8 only the metrics server is required with the `horizontal-pod-autoscaler-use-rest-clients` switched on.
-The HPA rest client is enabled by default in Kubernetes 1.9, GKE users will have to wait for 1.9 to be released on Google Cloud.
+The HPA rest client is enabled by default in Kubernetes 1.9.
+GKE 1.9 comes with the Metrics Server pre-installed.

 Deploy the Metrics Server in the `kube-system` namespace: